casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 The response should be the same as in Example 3, above.

-**Example 5:**
+**Example 5 - Query contract package state:**

-Query the contract package hash to get the contract hash and contract version.
+You can query information about a contract package, such as the latest contract hash and contract version, given its contract package hash.

 ```bash
 casper-client query-global-state \